nieuwmijnleven/selfdrivingcar-sensor-fusion-and-object-tracking/README.md

 ## Writeup Instructions

-### (1) Write a short recap of the four tracking steps and what you implemented there (EKF, track management, data association, camera-lidar sensor fusion).
+### 1. Write a short recap of the four tracking steps and what you implemented there (EKF, track management, data association, camera-lidar sensor fusion).
-* Extended Kalman Filter
+* (1) Extended Kalman Filter
+ * We implemented the functions of system matrix F, process noise covariance Q, prediction, and update states
+ * We introduced nonlinear function h(x) and applied to our kalman filter successfully.
 * Track Management
 * Data Association
 * Camera-Lidar Sensor Fusion